raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Setting the program execution time too short]"
+title: "Setting the program execution time too short"
 ---

 Some teams set their program execution time to a small value (e.g. 1 minute) for testing and then forget to switch it back to an appropriate value.
 Make sure to use as much of your allocated time slot as possible.